-    Bitcoin runs on a technology called blockchain, which the Bitcoin Foundation calls a “triple entry” bookkeeping system.
-Every time there’s a new transaction, the sender, receiver, and a third-party must confirm and agree on the transaction.
+Bitcoin runs on a technology called blockchain, which is often called a “triple-entry” bookkeeping system.
+Every time there’s a new transaction, the sender, receiver, and a third party must confirm and agree on the transaction.
 Every Bitcoin transaction is recorded in a triple-entry digital record called a “blockchain”—any Bitcoin transaction can be located on that digital record.

 This allows for a combination of trust and a certain level of anonymity, as you can trace every transaction to a specific Bitcoin wallet but don’t necessarily know who owns that wallet.
 That’s great for privacy advocates but can be a challenge for anti-terrorism and anti-money-laundering officials who would like better ways to trace digital currency transactions around the world.

-The total value of all bitcoin, known as the “market cap,” surpassed $1 trillion in March 2021.
+The total value of all bitcoin, known as the “market cap,” surpassed $1 trillion in March 2021 and it sits at around 800 billion in March 2022.
 The currency is highly volatile, often experiencing significant swings in short periods of time.

 An Explosion of Cryptocurrencies